 Plan for testing

-We will be looking to test all staff and students as they return to school.
+We will be looking to test all students as they return to school.
 We will be offering testing to help keep everyone safe.

 How the tests work